1967 European Cup final: Celtic

-Celtic qualified for the European Cup after winning the 1965–66 Scottish Division One, their 21st title, by two points over rivals Rangers.
+Celtic qualified for the European Cup after winning the 1965–66 Scottish Division One, their 21st title, by two points over Old Firm rivals Rangers.
 Celtic entered at the first round where they faced Swiss side Zürich.
 Celtic won 2–0 at home, with goals from Tommy Gemmell and Joe McBride.
 They then won the away leg 3–0 as Stevie Chalmers scored and Gemmell got a brace.
 Celtic faced French side Nantes in the second round, and won the away leg 3–1.
 Nantes had taken the lead through Francis Magny, before McBride had equalised to level the match at 1–1.
 In the second half, Bobby Lennox and Bertie Auld scored to seal a victory.
 Celtic won the home leg by the same scoreline.
 Jimmy Johnstone put them in front, before Gérard Georgin equalised.
 Celtic again scored twice in the second half, as Chalmers and Lennox secured the victory.

-Celtic faced Yugoslavia (now Serbian) side Vojvodina Novi Sad in the quarter-finals, and lost the first leg 1–0 after a goal from Milan Stanić; this was Celtic's only defeat of the competition.
+Celtic faced Yugoslavian (now Serbian) side Vojvodina Novi Sad in the quarter-finals, and lost the first leg 1–0 after a goal from Milan Stanić; this was Celtic's only defeat of the competition.
 The tie looked like it was going to end in a draw after Chalmers had given Celtic a 1–0 lead in the second leg.
 This would have resulted in the teams having to go to Rotterdam for a replay.
 However, in the 90th minute captain Billy McNeill scored to give Celtic the victory.
 In the semi-finals, Czechoslovakian side Dukla Prague were beaten 3–1 in Glasgow, Johnstone put the hosts in front, before Stanislav Štrunc equalised.
 A second half brace from Willie Wallace gave Celtic the victory.
 The teams then drew 0–0 in Prague, which meant Celtic progressed to the final.